HugoDaniel/deno_tag/README.md

 # Deno Tag

-A cli command that allows you to write `<deno>` tag in your html files.
+A cli command that allows you to write `<deno>` tags in your html files.

 It looks for `<deno>` tags in a supplied input file and replaces the `<deno>` tags found with the output from running `deno` with their attributes.